-As a result, this new revision of IMCA D 050 comprises 38 pages when the previous one was only 7 pages.
+As a result, revision #1 of IMCA D 050, published in April 2021, comprised 38 pages, the current revision, 52 pages, while the initial one, published in 2012, was only seven.

 The lists and examples for gas calculations provided in the appendix provide useful complements to the texts.
-Also, it is said that the guideline provides only the "absolute minimum levels of gas to be on the worksite", and that "These minimum levels do not account for the gas supplies required for carrying out any operational tasks".
+Also, it is said that the guideline provides only the "absolute minimum levels of gas to be on the worksite", and that